xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[07/2025] I gave a talk titled "Protecting pedestrian privacy through face swapping" at the BMVC One Day Meeting: BMVA Symposium on AI Security in London.

 [07/2025] My new book, **Intelligence of Fusion: Deep Learning-based Image Fusion** (written in Chinese), will be available for download shortly.

 <div style="display: flex; justify-content: center;">